javierbrea/personal-website/content/blog/cypress-mock-server/index.md

 In this case, we can use [`start-server-and-test`](https://github.com/bahmutov/start-server-and-test) to start all processes in a single command.

-Supossing that our web application is started in the port 3000, and the mock server is started in the port 3100, we could add the next scripts to the `package.json` file:
+Supposing that our web application is started in the port 3000, and the mock server is started in the port 3100, we could add the next scripts to the `package.json` file:

 * `cypress:run`: It will run Cypress in headless mode.
 * `mocks:no-cli`: It will start the mock server without the interactive CLI.
 Logs will be printed instead, which is ideal for a CI pipeline.